 - Access to multi-faith resources

-How long do I have to stay in a Mental Health Hospital?
+How long do people stay in a mental health hospital?

 If you’re due to come for mental health treatment within one of our Priory hospitals, there are a number of things you can do to prepare:

 - Make sure you read your hospital’s welcome pack, which will be given to you before you arrive.
 This contains details on what to bring with you into hospital, as well as lots of other useful information